Delta-Studios/use-delta/README.md

 # Delta
-Delta is a programing language with an easy to learn simple syntax.
+Delta is a programing language with an easy to learn and simple syntax.

 # Setup
 Empty